rHomelab/LabBot-Cogs/README.md

 The `report` and `emergency` commands have cooldowns defined; if a user attempts to use one of these commands more than once within a 30 second period, they will be rate limited and receive a message informing them of this.

 - `[p]reports confirmation <true|false>` - Sets whether the bot will send users a confirmation/copy of their report.
-- `[p]reports logchannel #admin-log` - Set the channnel to which reports will be sent. ⚠️ The cog will not function without this.
+- `[p]reports logchannel #admin-log` - Set the channel to which reports will be sent. ⚠️ The cog will not function without this.
-- `[p]reports status` - Output the cog's configurationn status.
+- `[p]reports status` - Output the cog's configuration status.
 - `[p]report <message>` - Sends a report with the given message.
 - `[p]emergency <message>` - Sends a report with the given message, mentioning (@'ing) all users in the configured `logchannel` who are in either an online or idle state.